wilsonrc/Talks/README.md

 # Talks

-Set of learning resources about the talks I have made.
+Set of resources about the talks I have made.
 I hope it will be helpful to you.

 ### Agnostic
 #### "Learning how to Learn: The most critical skill in the Information Age"